Overview

 Administer RYBREVANT FASPRO™ any time after LAZCLUZE® when given on the same day.
 Refer to the full Prescribing Information for LAZCLUZE® for recommended LAZCLUZE® dosage and administration information.1

-Q2W, once every 2 weeks.
+Q2W, once every 2 weeks; Q4W, once every 4 weeks.

 Premedications